WPCH-TV: As WJRJ-TV

-On October 20, 1965, Rice Broadcasting Inc.—owned by Atlanta entrepreneur Jack M. Rice, Jr., owner of locally based pay television firms Atlanta Telemeter Inc. and Home Theaters of Georgia Inc.—filed a permit application with the Federal Communications Commission (FCC) to be the holder of the construction permit to build and license to operate a new television station on UHF channel 46, the third commercial UHF allocation to be assigned to Atlanta.
+On July 20, 1965, Rice Broadcasting Inc.—owned by Atlanta entrepreneur Jack M. Rice, owner of locally based pay television firms Atlanta Telemeter Inc. and Home Theaters of Georgia Inc.—filed a permit application with the Federal Communications Commission (FCC) to be the holder of the construction permit to build and license to operate a new television station on UHF channel 46, the third commercial UHF allocation to be assigned to Atlanta.
 The FCC granted the permit to Rice Broadcasting on October 20, 1965.
 In January 1966, Rice Broadcasting chose the call letters WJRJ-TV, in honor of its owner.
 On February 21, 1966, Rice subsequently filed to modify the permit to re-allocate the proposed station to UHF channel 17; the FCC granted the frequency reallocation to channel 17 five weeks later on March 31.
-(The UHF 46 channel allocation would eventually be assigned to the Continental Broadcasting Network arm of the Christian Broadcasting Network, which signed on WHAE-TV [now independent sister station WANF] over that frequency on June 6, 1971.)

 Channel 17 first signed on the air on September 1, 1967.
-WJRJ-TV was the first commercial television station to sign on in the Atlanta market since the short-lived WQXI-TV (channel 36, allocation now occupied by MyNetworkTV affiliate WATL) signed on 13 years earlier on December 18, 1954; it was also the second independent station to begin operation in the market—the first since WQXI-TV ceased operations on May 31, 1955-and one of the first independent stations in the Southeastern United States.
+WJRJ-TV was the first commercial television station to sign on in the Atlanta market since the short-lived WQXI-TV (channel 36) signed on 13 years earlier on December 18, 1954; it was also the second independent station to begin operation in the market—the first since WQXI-TV ceased operations on May 31, 1955-and one of the first independent stations in the Southeastern United States.
 Atlanta had a long wait for an independent station even though on paper the market was large enough to provide suitable viewership for one since the mid-1960s.
-The station's original studio and transmitter facility was located at 1018 West Peachtree Street Northwest, which had formerly served as the studios of then-CBS affiliate WAGA-TV (channel 5, now a Fox owned-and-operated station).
+The station's original studio and transmitter facility was located at 1018 West Peachtree Street Northwest, which had formerly served as the studios of WAGA-TV (channel 5).
 At 1050 ft, the tower near the Peachtree Street studio building became the third-tallest free-standing broadcast transmission tower in the United States at that time.